 Bunnie Rabbot of Sonic Sat Am made interesting use of the show's robotocization concept and had kickass cyborg powers to boot.
 However she had a supporting role in the majority of the first season and was Demoted to Extra in the second, arguably getting the least amount of development time out of the rest of the Freedom Fighters (keeping in mind Rotor and Tails were also heavily Out of Focus for most of the show's later run).
 The comics adapted from the show utilize her a bit more, but still play her as one of the more minor leads.

 Tails.
 They took Sonic's best friend and sidekick from the games and reduced him to a minor character.
 He stays home most of the time, resulting in him hardly ever participating in any of the missions.
 When he does, his contributions are little at best or pretty much nothing at worst.
 A later season two episode tried to fix this, but by that point the show was almost over.
-Word of God said he would have been more important in the third season, but that still doesn't explain why they gave a major character from the games such a small role.
+Word of God said he would have been more important in the third season, but that still doesn't explain why it took so long to give a major character from the games a notable role.

 General Immortus from the fifth season.
 He's one of the core members of the Quirky Miniboss Squad and he's a military genius with millennia of experience, but at the end of the day he appears in only a handful of episodes, in only one of which he has lines, and does little but boss the mooks around.
 In the Final Battle, he gets an ignominious curbstomp where his three companions all go down fighting hard (or at least the Brain has a Dragon fight hard and leaves a booby-trap himself).